PCfVW/Simple-HTN-Planner/README.md

 3. I've branched this project to produce a version able to run PyHop's blocks-world examples; its name is "Blocksworld" and is currently under development.

 4. Get the master branch to get a stable version which (only) runs the travel example.

+5. The Blocksworld branch is now closer to PyHop's Python code and also runs the travel example correctly; only the first should-fail & should-succeed blocks world examples run correctly.